-Importantly, iA Financial Group's successful business model, ambition and strategy, which have proved successful in the past, are firmly intact following the transition, as are its book value and EPS levels.
+Importantly, iA Financial Group's successful business model, ambition and strategy, which have proved successful in the past, are firmly intact following the transition.
+The book value and EPS levels were intact as well at the date of transition.
 Also, as the Company remains focused on capital and committed to a long-term vision, the new standard better reflects the financial strength of the Company, demonstrating a robust capital position and a resilient balance sheet.